How Do You Remove Popcorn Ceiling Texture?

 Use a pump sprayer before wet scraping popcorn ceilings – besthomegear.com

-• Paint scraper: A Popcorn removal tool or Drywall Blade with a long handle is ideal for scraping popcorn ceilings.
+• Paint scraper: A Popcorn removal tool or a long-handled drywall blade is ideal for scraping popcorn ceilings.
 See our recommendations in the FAQ section.

-• Pump sprayer: A Pump/Garden sprayer can be used to mist the popcorn ceiling with warm water to loosen it before scraping.
+• Pump sprayer: A Pump or garden sprayer can mist the popcorn ceiling with warm water to loosen it before scraping it.

 • Drop cloths: Drop cloths will help to catch falling debris and protect your floors.